Muratov-Egor/thedivemap/memory-bank/activeContext.md

 ## Next Steps

-1. Begin reflection phase
+1. Ready for new task identification
-2. Document implementation lessons
+2. Use VAN mode for next task analysis
-3. Assess design decisions effectiveness
+3. Memory Bank prepared for new task
-4. Create reflection document
+4. All previous task documentation archived
-5. Prepare for archiving
+5. System ready for next development cycle

 ## Current Context